 THE ACCOMPANYING PROXY IS SOLICITED BY THE MANAGEMENT OF the Company in connection with the Meeting.
-All properly executed proxies received on or before 9:00 A.M. on December 12, 2018 will be voted at any poll held at the Meeting, and if a choice is specified with respect to any matter to be acted upon, will be voted in accordance with the instructions contained therein.
+All properly executed proxies received on or before 9:00 A.M. on December 12, 2019 will be voted at any poll held at the Meeting, and if a choice is specified with respect to any matter to be acted upon, will be voted in accordance with the instructions contained therein.
 The expense of this solicitation will be paid by the Company.
 Some of the directors, officers and regular employees of the Company may solicit proxies personally and by telephone, facsimile or other electronic means as deemed necessary, at no additional compensation.
-The Company has also retained Laurel Hill Advisory Group to assist it in connection with the Company's communications with shareholders.
+The Company has also retained the services of Laurel Hill Advisory Group to provide the following services in connection with the Meeting: review and analysis of the Circular, recommending corporate governance best practices and liaising with proxy advisory firms as applicable, and assist the Company in connection in its communication with shareholders.
 In connection with these services, Laurel Hill is expected to receive a fee of approximately \$30,000, plus out-of-pocket expenses.
 The Company will reimburse banks, brokerage houses and other custodians, nominees or fiduciaries for reasonable expenses in sending proxy material to principals to obtain authorization for the execution of proxies.
 The Company will not be sending proxy material to shareholders using the "notice-and-access" procedure available under National Instrument 54-101 Communication with Beneficial Owners of Securities of Reporting Issuers ("NI 54-101").